jpreardon/good-morning-display/WORKLOG.md

 I monitored this throughout the day, and it was a little disappointing that the forecast didn't work most of the day due to a 503 error.
 From time to time, null temperatures and wind speeds would come through as well.
 I'm going to do a couple quick fixes, but longer term, this weather API might not be the right one.

+- Handle errors in the forecast data request fixes #2
+- Handle nulls in current conditions data fixes #3

 ### 2020-04-12

 Work on getting a basic page mocked up.
 We're targeting the 800x480 display on a Raspberry Pi touch for this project.